 For Pete's sake, fill out a living will.
 (Fellow WA residents should click here; otherwise, scroll down to find your state.
 I can't vouch for registering online; I just filled it out longhand and gave photocopies to trusted friends.)

-Each year I try to gather 1,000 signatures for a worthy ballot measure in Washington State.
-In 2008 it was I-1000, Death with Dignity... vote for it in November, and three cheers for Washington's voters for passing I-937, clean and renewable energy in 2006 and I-901, smoke-free workplaces in 2005!
+I am a leader of the Carbon Washington campaign to bring a revenue-neutral carbon tax to Washington State.
+In years past I tried to gather 1,000 signatures for a worthy ballot measure in Washington State.
+In 2008 it was I-1000, Death with Dignity, in 2006 it was I-937, clean and renewable energy, and in 2005 it was I-901, smoke-free workplaces.
 (For the exceptionally curious, here is the archived website for the Pesticide Reduction Initiative, an attempted ballot measure I worked on in 2004.)

 My troublemaking page has my op-ed pieces and other stuff, e.g., my conversation with two Texas economists about their textbook's amazingly lousy treatment of global warming.